Taxonomy: The Classification of Living Things

 History of Classification:

+The first person to formalize the classification of living things was Carl von Linnae, also known as Linnaeus (the Latin form), who lived during the 1700's (about 100 years before Darwin).
+Although his methods were simple and have been expanded upon, some elements of that system are still in use today.
 Linnaeus' method of classification was based on similarities and differences; a logical place to start.
-He began by dividing all the organisms he knew of into separate Kingdoms based on the greatest similarities and differences.
+He began by dividing all the organisms he knew of into separate Kingdoms based on the greatest physical similarities and differences.
 Subdivisions within Kingdoms were called Phyla.
 Phyla are subdivided into Classes.
 Classes are subdivided into Orders.
 Orders are subdivided into Families.
 Families are subdivided into Genera.
 Finally, the Genera are subdivided into species.
 Each species is defined as a group of organisms with the potential to interbreed.
 Members of different species cannot, by definition, mate and successfully produce fertile offspring.
 All names are written in Latin, because this is a "dead language" - it never changes and is used only by scientists.
-The scientific name of an organism is written as "Genus_species".
+The scientific name of an organism is written as Genus species, sometimes shortened to G. species.
 By convention, the genus and species names are either italicized or underlined.
 Genus name starts with an Uppercase letter while species name starts with a lowercase letter.
-Sometimes the scientific name has the genus name abbreviated to its first letter.
 Here are a few examples:

 Human